-Reach the next level of expertise with a master’s degree in structural engineering.
+Reach the next level of expertise with a master’s degree in Architectural Engineering.
 You’ll enjoy convenient scheduling and one-on-one interaction with expert faculty who bring their real-world experience to the classroom.

-MSOE’s Master of Science in Structural Engineering (MSST) degree emphasizes building structural design and analysis.
+MSOE’s Master of Science in Architectural Engineering (MSAE) degree (formerly the Structural Engineering degree) emphasizes building structural design and analysis.
 It meets the needs of architectural, civil or structural engineers who desire increased knowledge to design structural systems for modern buildings.

-With the MSST degree, you’ll enhance your analytical and design capabilities and increase your professional flexibility.
-For recent graduates with a civil or architectural engineering degree, earning an MSST will accelerate the Professional Engineer credential.
+With the MSAE degree, you’ll enhance your analytical and design capabilities and increase your professional flexibility.
+For recent graduates with a civil or architectural engineering degree, earning an MSAE will accelerate the Professional Engineer credential.